 Unsupervised outlier detection is a major application area for generative models.
 I also think it is an important problem from an AI point of view, because it relates to the tension between wanting rules that are as general as possible and as specific as necessary.
 (Remember Tweety the bird who is also a penguin?).
 To apply model learning to outlier detection, the idea is to build a model of normal behaviour.
 Then given a potential outlier datapoint, you apply the model to compute how likely the features associated with the data point are.
 If the likelihood is low according to the normal population model, you have an outlier.

 The good news is that we know how to learn a Bayesian network generative model for relational data - see a number of our previous papers below.
 The bad news is that for relational data, the low-likelihood approach does not work just as is, because for a potential outlier object, there is not a single feature vector.
 Instead there is a relational substructure that we refer to as the object database .
 For instance, if we want to know whether a soccer player is unusual, we want to look at a set of feature vectors, one for each match.
 One approach is to score the potential outlier object's database using the random selection likelihood function I have developed in previous work.
 This works quite well and is a nice application of the random selection likelihood I think.
 But looking closely at synthetic and real-world datasets (Movies, Sports), Sarah Riahi and I found we could improve on this baseline method.
 The basic idea is to look at the likelihood ratio between two parameter settings: parameters learned from the entire population reflecting general normal behaviour, and parameters learned for the individual object.
 This latter concept makes sense only in the relational case, where an individual is characterized by a substructure rather than a flat feature vector.
 This ratio amounts to comparing correlations that hold in the general population to correlations that hold for a specific object.
 This idea of looking for unusual correlations, often expressed as association rules, is quite common in rule-based approaches and in subgroup discovery.
 It falls out nicely from the Bayesian network formalism.
 Finally, we realized we could improve even more by applying a mutual-information decomposition to the normal and individual parameters before computing the likelihood ratio.
 This means that we compare two different quantities to score outliers: the difference in individual feature distributions, considered in isolation, and the difference in the strength of correlations among features ("the lift").
 This may sound complicated but the results of the decomposition are in fact easy to interpret.
 We show that by going through rankings of soccer players and movies as unusual.Connections.
-I just visited Peter Flach's group in Bristol.
-They have been thinking about a related issue, how to measure the difference in class distributions in a subgroup.
-(Basically, a relational outlier is like a subgroup of size 1.)
+We can think of a relational outlier as being like a subgroup of size 1.
+This means we can transfer ideas from subgroup discovery.
+(I develop this perspective in my tutorial.)
+Within subgroup discovery, our work fits within the Exceptional Model Mining framework.
+Also, Peter Flach's group in Bristol have been researching a related issue, how to measure the difference in class distributions in a subgroup.
 It looks like they've independently arrived at a similar formula, using expected log-distances to avoid the cancelling out.
 I was happy to see independent confirmation of this idea.

 More material on this topic.